AdobeDocs/adobe-dev-console/src/pages/guides/index.md

 ### Project Filters

-You can now use Project Filters to narrow your search when looking for a specific project.
+Use Project Filters to narrow your search when looking for a specific project.
 You can filter by who created or last modified the project, any title or description used in the project, or any programmatic identifiers such as client id, technical accounts, namespaces, etc. You can also quickly view the projects that contain certificates expiring within the next 30 days.

 ### Project Activity Logs

-You can now view who created or last modified a project by visiting the Project overview page.
+View who created or last modified a project by visiting the Project overview page.
 You can also view the exact set of changes made to the project in the last year (who, what, and when) by visiting the [Activity Logs](projects/index.md#view-a-projects-activity-log) tab within the Project.